 Composable Commerce is all about finding the right level of granularity in your capability modules.
 One of the major benefits is that you can opt for easy-to-replace SaaS packages, so you're always in line with your current needs.
 But Composable Commerce has even more benefits:

 - The required functionalities can be put together as needed and are operational immediately.

 - Through a headless architecture, different frontends or additional touchpoints can be flexibly added to the system.

-- Grow-as-you-go: Expand and transform as needed with additional services or your own microservices.
+- Grow-as-you-go: Expand and transform your digital platform with additional services or your own microservices.

 Having flexibility in the frontend is one of the key success factors in international B2B e-commerce, because it sets you apart from the competition.
 In B2B, it is not enough to just customize the logo.
 Products are more complex and there are multi-layered purchasing processes that need to be taken into account.

-The frontent also takes into account the extended customer lifecycle, because long-term customer relationships go beyond product search, detail page and check-out.
-The frontent brings together processes that enable the placement of relevant consumables, realize the digital mapping of the registered machine park, or allow appointment bookings with contractual partners.
+The frontend also takes into account the extended customer lifecycle, because long-term customer relationships go beyond product search, detail page and check-out.
+The frontend brings together processes that enable subscriptions to relevant consumables, realize the digital mapping of the registered machine park ("installed base"), or allow appointment bookings with contractual partners.

 If the underlying commerce solution makes all business capabilities available via APIs, each national unit can personalize its own frontend (with its own developers or an agency) according to digital maturity and customer benefit.
 Local and central applications can also be smoothly connected via the standard API (ERP, PIM, DAM...)
 No on-site team is needed for operation.

 Can replatforming solve your e-commerce challenges?